Patricia Frisch, PhD

 - Freedom from inhibitions and fears that block the experience of aliveness

-Dr. Frisch is also the Executive Director of The Orgonomic Institute of Northern California, where she trains and supervises graduate students and professionals in Wilhelm Reich’s characteranalysis, Mastersonian Disorders of the Self (including Attachment theory), elements from Jung, and Reich’s somatic approach.
+Dr. Frisch is also the Executive Director of The Frisch Institute of Modern Orgonomy, where she trains and supervises graduate students and professionals in Wilhelm Reich’s characteranalysis, Mastersonian Disorders of the Self (including Attachment theory), elements from Jung, and Reich’s somatic approach.
 She is a member of the Order of Thich Nhat Hanh.

 Frisch, Patricia; Orgonomy (Reichian Therapy); Encyclopedia of Theory in Counseling and Psychotherapy; Thousand Oaks, CA; Sage Publications, Inc., 2015.